-Trying to unravel the mysteries of the teenage mind.
+Unravelling the mysteries of the teenage mind.

 He sits there right across me on the couch with the PlayStation controller in his hands, noise-free headphones covering his ears, eyes firmly glued to the screen.
 I am trying to ask him about something but receive no response.
 After two attempts, I look up from my laptop and realise that he can’t hear me.
 He is in his own little world, inside an action-packed animated game, destroying the enemy, becoming the hero, while I sit back and sip on my coffee trying to understand my 15-year-old boy, who is growing up faster than I can blink!
+Parenting teenagers can be challenging, especially if we don’t understand what is going in their mind.
+The only way to figure it out?
+Delve deeper into understanding them and what they’re going through.

 Read more: 10 Going On 15?
 Why Kids Grow Up Faster Now